Alle Artikel von MPIL100

 Karin Oellers-Frahm rose from interpreter training to become one of Germany’s quiet power brokers in international law.
 After stints translating at the nascent European Community, she joined Heidelberg’s Max Planck Institute for Comparative Public Law and International Law in 1970—an uninvited female newcomer in a world of male jurists.
 There she helped turn dusty court files into living doctrine: her early thesis that provisional measures of the International Court of Justice must bind states later shaped ICJ jurisprudence.
 A polyglot with a taste for method, she co-edited the leading commentary on the Court’s Statute, steered the monumental “Fontes” case-law series and mentored generations through Jessup moot courts.
 Half a century on, alumni still carry the MPI imprint she personifies: rigor, linguistic precision, and an insistence that law’s global dialogue depends on culture as much as codes.

-A Curator’s Voice in the Age of Search and Access
+A Librarian’s Voice in the Age of Search and Access

 MPIL100 Conversation with Joachim Schwietzke